astronomer/docs/learn/airflow-dbt.md

                └── model2.sql
 ```

-## Step 3: Create an Airflow connection to your data warehouse
+## Step 3: Create an Apache Airflow® connection to your data warehouse

 Cosmos allows you to apply Airflow connections to your dbt project.